murtaghhugh/Network-Packet-Sniffer-Device-Driver-/README.md

 ---

-## DONE!
+## DONE
 You now have a fully functional packet sniffer.
-The module is dynamically assigned a major number, captures TCP/UDP packets using FIFO, and filters them based on `ioctl` settings. 🔥
+The module is dynamically assigned a major number, captures TCP/UDP packets using FIFO, and filters them based on `ioctl` settings.

----

-## Pro Tips for Better Performance
-✅ Increase FIFO size for high-traffic environments
-✅ Filter out low-priority traffic using `iptables`
-✅ Write a script to auto-load the module and set filters at boot

----

-**Now Go Capture Some Packets!**